kc3-lang/kc3/README.md

  - HTTPd
    - allow for configuration of OpenBSD's `unveil(2)` in `config/unveil.kc3`
+   - allow for graceful shutdown using either SIGTERM or SIGINT
+   - plugged memory leaks

  - HTTPS
    - `HTTPS.Client` with libtls and automatic or manual connection